Python backend code

 In case the code is failing or produces unexpected results:

-make sure no linter errors are present in the code (exclamation mark in the left gutter);
+Make sure no linter errors are present in the code (exclamation mark in the left gutter);

-check the result of the previous step (the
+Check the result of the previous step (the

 data

-variable) and of the other variables (ex.params
+variable) and of the other variables (for example,params

-);comment out the code and add
+);Comment out the code and add

 return data